 Education has been the victim of politics.
 Politicians want to impose their grand plan on students, teachers’ unions want more money for less work, and bureaucrats are routinely experimenting with progressivism on young minds.
 Is it any surprise that the U.S. lags behind the rest of the world, achieving less with more?
 While drag queen story time and activism are infiltrating American elementary classrooms, Japanese primary schools are strategizing with memorization, worksheets, and hatsumon (question addressing a concept).
 Who will survive the growing challenges of the global economy?
 Kids who are indoctrinated with leftist ideology, or children who are equipped with the resources to thrive in the marketplace?

 The state has hold of your kid for 13 years, and this is the best it can do.
 Let’s get the government out of education, give households their tax dollars back, and offer parents more choice.
-These are the only reasonable reparations after decades of failure.We value your comments!
-Please weigh in on our comment section below.
+These are the only reasonable reparations after decades of failure.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com